Financial case a cloud over unprecedented City titles’ feat

 The only shadow came from the investigations by soccer authorities into leaked documents that allegedly show the game’s costliest squad was assembled thanks to mechanisms employed to try to circumvent spending regulations.

-A 6-0 rout of Watford on Saturday, delivered by players who cost more than $200 million in transfer fees, ensured the FA Cup joined the Premier League trophy, League Cup and Community Shield already in City’s possession.
+A 6-0 rout of Watford on Saturday, delivered by goals from four players who cost more than $200 million in transfer fees, ensured the FA Cup joined the Premier League trophy, League Cup and Community Shield already in City’s possession.

 The only piece of silverware missing is from the competition City could be banned from next season: the Champions League.

-City arrived at Wembley reeling from UEFA investigators last week sending the governing body’s judges a file into how the Abu Dhabi-owned club sought to allegedly dupe the governing body to comply with Financial Fair Play.
+City arrived at Wembley reeling from UEFA investigators last week sending the governing body’s judges a file into how the club bought by Abu Dhabi’s ruling family in 2008 sought to allegedly dupe the governing body to comply with Financial Fair Play.

 And the team left the national stadium with manager Pep Guardiola seething to face questions about the cloud over City’s feat.